giachello/mlgw/README.md

       mln: 11
 ```

-You can also add a room number, corresponding to your MLGW configuration.
+You can also add a room number, corresponding to your MLGW configuration, and force a Masterlink ID for a device.

 ```
   devices:
     - name: Living Room
       room: 9
+      id: VIDEO_MASTER
     - name: Kitchen
       room: 1
 ```